Simonoob/gh-job-post/README.md

 React app using GitHub Jobs api to fetch and filter jobs in real time based on search queries.

+<a href="https://eloquent-goldstine-61bd2a.netlify.app/">Check it live</a>

-Technologies nad techniques used:
+Technologies and techniques used:
-React (with hooks), Bootstrap, async/await syntax and Axios
+React (with hooks), Bootstrap and Axios.